 For you to easily implement silo on an existing site or blog, I’m gonna list the steps:

 - Come up with sub-niches for your niche (consider topics for which your blog is already ranking for), by looking at the categories on your site.

-- Make sure that your every blog post is filed under one and only one category.
-Every category should have at least 3 blog posts in them, otherwise don’t create a category.
+- Make sure that you’re every blog post is filed under one and only one category.
+Every category should have at least 3 blog posts in them, otherwise, don’t create a category.

 - Delete the redundant and unwanted categories, or no-index them.
 If you want to have 3 silos on your site, then keep 3 categories under the same name/slug.